Are you looking to live on less, grow your own food, conserve energy and be more self-sufficient?

-We were overwhelmed by consumerism and drowning in debt, doomed to a live a life of unsatisfying purchases and surrounded by like-minded people.
-As Americans, we gladly followed the crowd to fit in, but behind closed doors we dreamed of a life where how much we made and what brand of clothes we wore didn’t matter.
+We were overwhelmed by consumerism and drowning in debt, doomed to a living a life of unsatisfying purchases and surrounded by like-minded people.
+As Americans, we gladly followed the crowd to fit in, but behind closed doors, we dreamed of a life where how much we made and what brand of clothes we wore didn’t matter.

 With one swoop of a for-sale sign, we traded in a life of possession obsession for a life of personal fulfillment.